-Net cash used in financing activities was \$35.0 and \$6.0 million for the thirty-five weeks ended December 26, 2015 and December 27, 2014, respectively.
-In both periods, the net cash used in financing activities represents combined net paydowns of our ABL Facility and Term Loan using net cash provided by operations less cash used in investing.
-Outstanding borrowings on the ABL Facility were \$0 as December 26, 2015, while the excess availability on that date for the ABL Facility, as amended, was \$45.7 million.
-On September 21, 2015, the Company elected to make a \$10.0 million prepayment on the Term Loan.
-While the Company incurred a \$0.2 million charge related to the repayment, the reduction in the Term Loan, using proceeds from the ABL Facility, allows the Company to reduce prospective interest expense.
-The Company's remaining gross Term Loan balance as of December 26, 2015 was \$132.1 million.
+Net cash used in financing activities was \$9.9 for fiscal 2016 as compared to \$17.9 million for the fifty-two weeks ended December 26, 2015.
+In fiscal 2016, the net cash used in financing activities represents paydowns of our Term Loan using primarily cash proceeds from the sale of the Company's investment in unconsolidated affiliate.
+In the fifty-two week period ended December 26, 2015, the net cash used in financing activities represents combined net paydowns of our ABL Facility and Term Loan using net cash provided by operations less cash used in investing.
+Outstanding borrowings on the ABL Facility were \$0 as December 31, 2016, while the excess availability on that date for the ABL Facility, as amended, was \$38.6 million.
+In addition to the excess availability as of December 31, 2016, the Company had a cash balance of \$35.1 million.
+The Company's remaining gross Term Loan balance as of December 31, 2016 was \$122.2 million.